 We provide you with a mulch calculator on our website to figure your mulch needs.
-We carry a variety of mulches in bulk and some new colors in bags.
-We also are introducing our own mix of compost, and will continue to sell bulk topsoil and river rock.
+We carry a variety of mulches in bulk and some colors in bags.
+We also sell bulk topsoil and river rock.
 Delivery charges for bulk materials are determined by your zipcode.

 Wood mulch should be applied 2” to 4” deep around trees, shrubs and evergreens; 1" to 2” around most perennials and roses.
 For optimal benefits, maintain these mulches at the listed depths by periodically adding fresh mulch as needed.
 Soils that don’t drain well should not be mulched more than 2 inches deep.